 In spite of the paramount importance of small and medium enterprises on the contribution of economic development in Tanzania.
-But still the sector around the World hindered by several challenges that slow down its performance.
+But still the sector hindered by several challenges.
 The study aimed to examine Factors influencing the performance of small and medium enterprises in Tanzania, a case of Zanzibar.
-In the study qualitative and quantitative techniques were used.
-The data was collected through questionnaire and interview techniques, where 400 respondents were involved.
-Furthermore, the secondary data were involved so as to get the realistic picture of the sector.
+Qualitative and quantitative techniques were used.
+The data collected through questionnaire and interview methods and involved 400 respondents.

-Primary data were computed using (SPSS) software version 26.
-The descriptive statistic was generated to show the characteristics of the respondents, also correlation analysis to show the existing relationships between the variables of the study.
+Descriptive statistic and correlation analysis were generated using SPSS version 26 to show the characteristics of the respondents and relationships between the variables of the study.

-The results of the study show that there is strong significance relationship between the dependent (performance of small and medium enterprises) and independent variables (availability of capital, application of technology, business management, goods quality) at the significant at .01 level (2-tailed).
-Study shows that, main the constraints hindering small and medium enterprises are in Zanzibar are, lack of record keeping, low application of ICT and websites and low registration, where only 17% of the sector are keeping record finance and employments and 82.9% are not keeping the record, also result shows 79.9% are registered enterprises and 20.1% are not registered, and only 2.9% involve the use of website in the business and 97.1% are not using websites.
-The study recommend that small and medium enterprises need to ensure are full registered so as to make easy in accessing finance from bank, also the government should reduce taxation to allow good performance of the sector in the country.
+The results of the study show that there is strong significance relationship between the dependent and independent variables at the significant at .01 level (2-tailed).
+Study shows that, only 17% of the sector are keeping financial record and employments and 82.9% are not keeping the record, 79.9% are registered enterprises and 20.1% are not registered, and only 2.9% use website in the business and 97.1% are not using.
+The study recommend that small and medium enterprises need to ensure are registered so as to make easy accessing finance from bank, also the government should reduce taxation to allow good performance of the sector in the country.